RecipesLearn

 scum on the bottom of tallow disc

-Then reheat the tallow disc – only enough to liquify it.
+Then reheat the tallow disc in a large pan – only enough to liquify it.

-DO NOT heat this to an extreme temperature where-in you’re deep fat frying the sediment that remains.
+DO NOT heat this to an extreme temperature where-in you’re deep fat frying.

 melt down beef tallow disc

-Take a cone coffee filter or a cheese cloth and put that at the top of the mason jar and then pour some of your liquified tallow into the coffee filter.
+Take a cone coffee filter or a cheese cloth and put that at the top of the mason jar and then pour some of your liquefied tallow into the coffee filter.

 If you have a funnel, use it.